 LEGAL: THE OFFICE OF CIVIL RIGHTS REQUIRES DISTRICT WEBSITES TO BE ACCESSIBLE TO THOSE WITH DISABILITIES.

 FINANCIAL IMPLICATIONS: COST OF CONDUCTING WEBSITE AUDIT FOR COMPLIANCE AND PROGRAMMING COSTS

 POWERS AND DUTIES OF THE BOARD OF EDUCATION

 01.1

 Legal Status of the Board

 CORPORATE POWERS

-- The school district is under the general management and control of the Board of Education consisting of five (5) members.
-The Superintendent shall serve as the executive agent of the Board and shall be granted the authority and responsibility for implementing Board policy.
+- 1. The school district is under the management and control of the Board of Education consisting of five (5) members.

 - 2. The Board is a body politic and corporate with perpetual succession.

-- 3. The Board shall be known as the "Breathitt County Board of Education," Jackson, Kentucky.
+- 3. The Board shall be known as the "Board of Education of Southgate Independent Schools, Southgate, Kentucky."

 - 4. The Board may sue and be sued; make contracts; expend funds necessary for liability insurance premiums and for the defense of any civil action brought against an individual Board member in an official or individual capacity, or both, on account of an act made in the scope and course of the performance of legal duties as a Board member; purchase, receive, hold, and sell property; issue its bonds to build and construct improvements; and do all things necessary to accomplish the purposes for which it is created.1

-- 5. The Board has power to act only when it meets in session as a Board and as a Committee of the Whole.
-The Board shall not be bound in any way by any statement or action on the part of any individual Board member or employee, except when such statement or action is in pursuance of specific instructions by the Board in keeping with all Board policies.

 NOTICE OF NONDISCRIMINATION

 As required by federal law, the District does not discriminate on the basis of race, color, national origin, sex, genetic information, disability, or age in its programs and activities and provides equal access to its facilities to the Boy Scouts and other designated youth groups.

 Notice of the name, work address and telephone number of the Title IX Coordinator and the Section 504 Coordinator for the District shall be provided to employees, applicants for employment, students, parents/guardians, and other beneficiaries such as participants in activities offered to the public.

 WEBSITE ACCESSIBILITY

 The District is committed to ensuring accessibility of its website for students, employees, visitors, and members of the community with disabilities.
 All pages on the District's website shall conform to Level AA of the Web Content Accessibility Guidelines (WCAG) 2.0 developed by the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI), or updated equivalents of these guidelines.

 Under District developed administrative procedures, students, parents, and members of the public may present a complaint regarding a violation of the Americans with Disabilities Act (ADA), Section 504 related to the accessibility of any official District web presence which is developed by, maintained by, or offered through the District or third party vendors and open sources.

-Formatted: Font: Bold
+Formatted: sideheading

-Formatted: Normal, Space After: 6 pt

 POWERS AND DUTIES OF THE BOARD OF EDUCATION

 01.1 (CONTINUED)

 Legal Status of the Board

 REFERENCES: